A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Auxiliary Processes and Color Schemes

-This enables us to ignore the lables and the particles inside cups and only consider colors of cups at time $t$.
-We construct two further auxiliary processes with two different color schemes of cups for the environment processes viewed from tagged particle in the SSEP.
+With the above lemma, we can get the distribution of $\xi_t$ from the distribution of colors of cups $c_t$ at time $t$, see Remark \ref{rmk: c_t,xi_t} at the end of this section.
+This enables us to ignore the labels and the particles inside cups and to consider only dynamics of the colors of cups.
+We construct two further auxiliary processes with two different color schemes of cups.
+In these auxiliary processes, non-white cups remain non-white.